jasonumiker/container-day-ecs/README.md

 ### Now let's customise nginx with our own content - nyancat
 1. Run `cd ~/container-day-ecs/aws-cdk-nyan-cat/nyan-cat`
 1. Run `cat Dockerfile` - this start from the upstream nginx image and then copies the contents of this path into /usr/share/nginx/html in our container - replacing the default page it ships with
-1. Run `docker build -t nyancat .` to build an image called nyancat:latest from that Dockerfile
+1. Run `docker build -t nyancat:latest .` to build an image called nyancat:latest from that Dockerfile
 1. Run `docker history nyancat:latest` to see all of the commands and layers that make up the image - see our new layer?
 1. Run `docker run --rm -d -p 8080:80 --name nyancat nyancat:latest` (--rm means to delete the container once it is stopped rather than leave it around to be restarted)
 1. Go to `http://localhost:8080`